mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step4.md

 GraphQL allows naming a query by specifying a name after the query keyword.
 However, if you only have one query in the request pane, naming is not required.
 You will use the named query option later in the workshop.

 After the curly bracket you must specify the fields that you want to have returned by the query.
-This allows you to control the data that is returned from the service, so you can prevent overfetching fields that are not of interest to us.
+This allows you to control the data that is returned from the service, so you can prevent overfetching fields that are not of interest to you.

 ```graphql
 query {